SpenceKonde/DxCore/megaavr/extras/Ref_Optiboot.md

 2. Optiboot is not present, writes everywhere permitted - The entry point is placed within the first page of flash, that page is marked as bootloader (even though it's application), and we switch the vector select bit to use the correct vectors (in the fake bootloader section) instead of the wrong addresses in the "app section"
 3. Optiboot is not present, writes restricted - the write can be executed from anywhere in APPCODE or BOOTCODE.
 We still have to do the fake 1 page bootloader (otherwise all flash is treated as bootcode, hence none can be written) but it has no bootloader function and we put no entrypoint there, and just write normally.
 This only works as long as the application code has not overflowed into APPDATA, a situataion which must be avoided.

+The <Flash.h> library used by megaTinyCore is completely and totally different from this one, despite the same name and similar function. (among other things, it's *much* easier to write flash on the Dx, because only the actual instruction that writes to the flash needs to be run from the boot section, whereas for tinyAVR, both writes to NVMCTRL and the page buffer do), AND there's a damned page buffer to worry about!

+### On megaTinyCore or megaAVR 0-serie
+On tinyAVR and megAVR 0-series, This can be done on parts with Optiboot (and not without it), using the [Flash Library](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/libraries/Optiboot_flasher) by @MCUDude. (a comparable version is included with MegaCoreX

+This library achieves app-controlled writes to the flash by 'call'ing an entry point built into the bootloader which does the critical actions needed to write to the NVM (this is otherwise blocked - the flash is divided into three sections, Bootloader ("BOOTCODE"), Application ("APPCODE"), and Data ("APPDATA"); if no boot section is defined, the entire flash is treated as "Boot" and cannot be written except through an external programmer over UPDI).

+A library could be written which would write to the data section, but that would require you specify the size of the data section when uploading (it could not be done automatically by the IDE).
+And if you got part of the sketch in the data section because you miscalculated, that section of code would.... "almost" work normally.
+It definitely isn't permitted to write to EEPROM or USERROW.
+I'm not sure if it is blocked from anything else.
+It is possible that the result would be that some portions of the sketch could write EEPROM and others couldn't.
+That, of course, is in addition to the minor detail of support for a mode like that never having been written for these parts.
+If someone wants it and modifies the library appropriately, I'll add the tools submenu for it, and if you need the DxCore-like write "almost anywhere" mode that uses a fake bootloader, I'll write the asm entry point and routines to access it if you'll handle the rest.

-The <Flash.h> library used by megaTinyCore is completely and totally different from this one, despite the same name and similar function. (among other things, it's *much* easier to do on a Dx, because only the actual instruction that writes to the flash needs to be run from the boot section, whereas for tinyAVR, both writes to NVMCTRL and the page buffer do),
+The <Flash.h> library used by megaTinyCore is completely and totally different from this one, despite the same name and similar function. (among other things, it's *much* easier to write flash on the Dx, because only the actual instruction that writes to the flash needs to be run from the boot section, whereas for tinyAVR, both writes to NVMCTRL and the page buffer do), AND there's a damned page buffer to worry about!

 ### Differences in binaries (technical)
 When the bootloader is enabled the interrupt vectors are located at the start of the application section, 512 bytes in (like megaAVR 0-series and tinyAVR 0/1-series, and unlike classic AVRs, the bootloader section is at the beginning of the flash).
 Options to set the desired USART that the bootloader will run on are available for all serial ports, with either the normal or alternate pin locations.
 USART0 with default pins is the default option here, and these are the ones that are connected to the 6-pin serial header on the DA-series breakout boards that I sell.
 An option is provided when burning bootloader to choose an 8 second delay after reset - use this if you will be manually pressing reset.